runtimeverification/javamop/INSTALL.md

   terminal.

-* Note: The reason JDK is required here but not JRE is that the script `jar` is not included in JRE, but it is needed when generating agent with JavaMOP.
+* Note: The reason JDK is required here but not JRE is that the script `jar` is not included in JRE, but it is needed when generating agents with JavaMOP.

 2. AJC